 You wind up taking hundreds of shots knowing most of them won’t come out right.

-As a general rule for studio work, I like to use the rule of 100–that is, usually for every 100 shots you’ll get 1 decent one.
-At this particular shoot, we Today we did about 300 studio shots, and I got about 3 that I felt are “usable” if you count the pic to the right.
+As a general rule for studio work, I like to use the rule of 100; that is, usually for every 100 shots you’ll get 1 decent one.
+At this particular shoot, we did about 300 studio shots, and I got about 3 that I felt are “usable” in some regard.

 So!
 I’ve done about 20 or so professional shoots, and the above represents a pretty reasonable description of most of the fitness related ones.
 Shoots for a fitness product or for clothing are typically faster and a bit more directed.